x40-Community/Cura_for_Weedo_X40_PRO/README.md

 Here you can see the supported filament and the current status: Cura Quality and Intent Profiles

-There are two Ultimaker Cura configurations for the Weedo X40 printer:

-Standard configuration for Weedo X40 or other Firmware
+Standard configuration for Weedo X40 PRO
 - Available for Cura 4.X and 5.X
-- Full Idex printing support (Single LH, Single RH, dual mode normal, dual mode mirrored, copy mode) up start script Rev. 11
+- Full Idex printing support (Single LH, Single RH, dual mode normal, dual mode mirrored, copy mode)
-- The configuration contains about 3000 print profiles.
+- The configuration contains about 4000 print profiles.
+- There are additional printing profiles for the high-temperature (HT) variant.
-- Supported nozzle size 0,4mm and 0,6mm (not for all printing profiles)
+- Supported nozzle size 0,2mm, 0,4mm, 0,6mm and 0,8mm (not for all printing profiles)
+- You may have wondered why the first layer is sometimes different.
+We found the bug and fixed it.
+Weebuilder cannot fix the error!
 - The Cura plugin for embedding the printer preview image is not part of the configuration!

 More Information see http://www.x40-community.org/index.php/cura/cura-configuration